microsoft/CmdPalAzureExtension/README.md

 ---

+## Getting started

+Check out our [quick start guide](docs/quickstartguide.md) to start using the Azure extension (Preview).

 ## Contributing

-We are excited to work alongside you, our amazing community, to build and enhance the Command Palette Azure Extension!
+We are excited to work alongside you, our amazing community, to build and enhance the Command Palette Azure Extension (Preview)!

 ## Communicating with the team